rashidshafeev/delegate-mcp/README.md

 ## Claude Compatibility

+This MCP server includes special handling for compatibility with Claude's MCP client implementation:

+- Custom JSON serialization with enhanced array handling and string escaping
+- Debugging transport wrapper for troubleshooting
+- Robust error handling for protocol-specific edge cases

-This MCP server includes special handling for compatibility with Claude's MCP client implementation.
-If you encounter any JSON parsing errors when using Claude as a client, please see the [Troubleshooting Guide](docs/TROUBLESHOOTING.md).
+If you encounter any JSON parsing errors when using Claude as a client, please see the [Troubleshooting Guide](docs/TROUBLESHOOTING.md) for detailed solutions.

 ## Contributing